 The Oregon Highway Plan establishes Volume/Capacity ratios as highway mobility targets.
 These targets apply to the entire state highway system except where the Oregon Transportation Commission (OTC) has decided that an alternative mobility target is necessary.
-A December 30, 2009 memo from ODOT Region 2 describes the background and methodologies for ODOT to establish alternative mobility targets that are appropriate and necessary.
+A December 30, 2009, memo from ODOT Region 2 describes the background and methodologies for ODOT to establish alternative mobility targets that are appropriate and necessary.

-In the SKATS area, analysis for the Salem River Crossing Study and EIS show multiple locations in the study area where v/c ratios exceed the mobility standards in the base year conditions.
+In the SKATS area, analysis for the Salem River Crossing Study and draft EIS show multiple locations in the study area where v/c ratios exceed the mobility standards in the base year conditions.
 The analysis also shows that with the proposed changes in the Preferred Alternative there will be locations where forecasted traffic conditions in year 2035 will exceed the mobility targets.
+Final analyses of study area intersections are expected to be completed in early 2016.
 It will be required that ODOT do a performance assessment and bring to the OTC a package that demonstrates the need to establish alternative mobility targets.

-ODOT to work with SKATS, the Salem River Crossing consultant (or the Region 2 flexible services consultant) to go through the methodology analysis for demonstrating the need for alternative mobility targets.
+• ODOT to work with SKATS and the Salem River Crossing consultant (or the Region 2 flexible services consultant) to go through the methodology analysis for demonstrating the need for alternative mobility targets.

-SKATS will supply the latest travel demand model output for this analysis.

-ODOT to create the "package" (report) that is provided to the OTC.
+- SKATS will supply the latest travel demand model output for this analysis. - ODOT to create the "package" (report) that is provided to the OTC.